Peter-Vanderhyde/Ray-Tracer/README.md

 ### Other `Scene Settings`
 ```
 rays <bounces> <num of rays per pixel>
-threads <num of threads>
+* threads <num of threads>
-checkpoints <num of checkpoints>
+* checkpoints <num of checkpoints>
 camera <position> <looking at vector> <up vector> <fov>
-lens <distance percentage> <blur amount>
+* lens <distance percentage> <blur amount>
 pixels <image width> <image height>
 output <file name>

+* Optional settings with default values
 ```
 - `Lens` takes two parameters.
 The first determines where the focus is.
-When set to 1.0, the focus will be directly at the `looking at` vector camera parameter.
-0.5 would focus halfway between the camera position and it's "looking at" vector.
-The second argument is a double 0.0-inf determining blur amount.
+When set to 1, the focus will be directly at the `looking at` position of the camera.
+0.5 would focus halfway between the camera position and it's `looking at` vector.
+The second argument is a double (0.0-inf) determining blur amount.
 0 makes everything in the scene fully focused.
 - `Checkpoints` will save the specified number of checkpoints throughout the render.
 A new image is created each time and placed in `/build/files/checkpoints`.
-Each time, all checkpoints so far are read and averaged to create a current progress image that is saved in the renders folder under the specified output name.
-Upon the user hitting `Ctrl-C` to cancel the render, the checkpoints will be averaged and saved in renders as "cancelled_render.png".
+At each checkpoint, all checkpoints created so far are read and averaged to create a current progress image that is saved in the renders folder under the specified output name.
+Upon the user hitting `Ctrl-C` to cancel the render, the progress image will be saved in renders as "cancelled_render.png".

 ## Example Scene
 Scene TXT files must be placed in `/build/files/scene_files`.
 ```
 # Materials
 material diff diffuse
-material light point_light
+material light light
 material metal metal 0.7
 material gloss gloss 0.9
 material mirror specular